 And now for right now.
 Today’s my last day looking after Jaspurr.
 Another Ragdoll.
 ‘Do you only look after this type [Ragdoll] of cat?’ my friend’s sister asked.
 Her question made me laugh, but I can see how she’d think that.
 Jaspurr’s the first cat I’ve looked after who had his nails painted.
 Green and red glitter for Christmas.
 Festive.

 This sit began on Christmas Eve and was at a property in my hometown.
 I decided to take it as a kind of mini vacation.
 And it has been just that.
 The couple’s apartment is in West End, but it’s kind of like a community of its own here.
 Their street is very resorty and I keep thinking I’m at the coast.
 Despite apartments everywhere you look, it’s very quiet.
 And the pub down the road’s my new favourite.
 The Montague Hotel.
 They have $10 espresso martinis all day every day.

 What’s in store for 2020?
-Well, I’m sure it comes as no surprise I’d like to keep exploring the US in 2020.
+Well, I’m sure it comes as no surprise I’d like to keep exploring the US.
 And while I have a list of places I’d like to visit, it isn’t exhaustive.

 House and cat sitting in your city or town can be a great way to start out.
 You’ll get some ‘experience’ and hopefully a five-star review.
 But it wasn’t until May 2019—after completing 11 sits in the United States—that I accepted an invitation for an overnight sit in Brisbane (my hometown).